Wintellect/MSLearn/Bash for sysadmins/includes/8-summary.md

 - How to set up an Ubuntu Linux VM with the Azure Cloud Shell
 - How to securely logging into your VM with SSH
-- Basic Bash Concepts
-- Basic Bash syntax
+- Basic Bash concepts and syntax
-- How to use Bash wildcards
+- Bash wildcards
 - Bash Command Basics
-- Bash I/O structure
+- Bash I/O operators
 - How to update an Ubuntu system
 - How to terminate bad processes
 - How to find and get rid of unwanted users
-- How to use Bash with Azure Cloud Shell
+- How to use Bash with the Azure Cloud Shell

 When you are ready to take the next step in learning Bash, here are three books you might find valuable: